jecec/intracranial-tumor-classification/readme.md

 These can be beneficial if you are troubleshooting specific phases or want to focus only on k-fold-cv training for example.

 ## Results
+Results were achieved using transfer learning on Resnet18.

 Using K-Fold Cross Validation the following aggregated metrics were collected: (mean ± std)
 ```
 Loss: 0.0386 ± 0.0106